by Ian Khan | Jul 23, 2024 | Uncategorized

 Prof. Satoshi Matsuoka: Director of RIKEN Center for Computational Science in Japan, Matsuoka’s involvement in the Fugaku supercomputer project, which is among the world‘s fastest, places him at the forefront of exascale advancements.

-Dr. Horst Simon: An internationally recognized expert in HPC, Simon's research has focused on algorithms for sparse matrix operations, which crucial for large-scale scientific simulations.
+Dr. Horst Simon: An internationally recognized expert in HPC, Simon’s research has focused on algorithms for sparse matrix operations, which are crucial for large-scale scientific simulations.
 His insights are vital for the transition to exascale.

 Prof. Xiaoye Sherry Li: Working at Lawrence Berkeley National Laboratory, Li’s expertise lies in scalable algorithms, which are foundational for exascale computations, especially in large-scale scientific simulations.